Megaparsec tutorial

 To report parse errors though we need a way to know the token’s starting

-position, ending position, and length, so let’s add WithPos
+position, ending position, and length, so let’s add WithPos:

 data WithPos a = WithPos